HelloVNProject/HelloVN/README.md

 | icrdr                | Background(s) Artist, Special Thanks                                                                                             |                 |
 | OpenAI               | Translator                                                                                                                       |                 |

-# What You Can Learn?
+# 🎓What You Can Learn?

 In this project, you can learned about...